rmclarklab/Tetur_eQTL/README.md

 Rscript block_vis.R -geno sample_genotype_block.txt
 ```

+## Update GFF3 file for the reference genome
+To integrate all annotated gene information in the current three-chromosome reference genome, we added gene models from Orcae database and updated the current GFF3 file. <br>
+To transfer gene models on fragmented scaffold genomes onto three-chromosome genome scale, see script **restore_gff.py**. <br>
+Combine the added gene models to the current GFF3 file and sort it using [gff3sort.pl](https://github.com/billzt/gff3sort). <br>
+Transform from GFF3 to GTF format using script **gff2gtf.py**.

-## Gene expression quantification.
+## Gene expression level quantification
 Aside from the genotype data, we need to generate gene expression data for association analysis between them.
 Here, we still use the RNA-seq alignment file in BAM format for quantify gene expression.
 Using htseq-count to count expression on gene-basis.

-## Update GFF3 file for the reference genome
-To integrate all annotated genes in the current reference genome, we provided a newer version of GFF3 annotation file for the working reference genome.

 ## Association analysis between genotype and gene expression.